 The historian championing this figureHi, I am Garry, a recent graduate in BA Black Studies at BCU in Birmingham.
 Connie is a former member of Auxiliary Territorial service which was the women’s branch of the British army during World War 2.
 I am the director of Recognize Black Heritage & Culture, Black Heritage Walks Network, The Windrush Caribbean Film Festival and I have been a partner in Blackstory partnership (contracted to deliver Birmingham’s Black History month brochure and Launch event) for the past five years.

 She was brought up in Kingston, Jamaica.
-Her white grandfather had been a Macdonald from Scotland, her black grandmother a descendant of slaves.
-She joined up in 1943, and worked in hospitals as a medical secretary of the ATS (Auxiliary Territorial Service) in World War II.
+Her white grandfather had been a Macdonald from Scotland, and her black grandmother was a descendant of slaves.
+She joined up in 1943 and worked in hospitals as a medical secretary of the ATS (Auxiliary Territorial Service) in World War II.

 After moving to England in the early 1950s, she became an activist for West Indians in London, after being denied her British Empire Medal.

 Connie campaigned throughout her life for the role of Caribbean servicewomen to be properly recognised.

 She finally received her British Empire Medal for meritorious service in 1991 and an MBE in 1993.

 What was the time period like?:

 Connie lived through several significant periods in her life.
 She was born in the 1920s and grew up in the 1930 before the start of the World War 2.
 Even though Connie was based in Jamacia during the war it was still a difficult life as the Caribbean patrolled and attacked by German U Boats.

 When Connie came to England Britian was extremeley damaged by the bombing during the war and there was a labour shortage.